nsrau/azure-docs.it-it/articles/storsimple/storsimple-adapter-for-sharepoint.md

 <properties
-   pageTitle="Adattatore StorSimple per SharePoint | Microsoft Azure" description="Viene descritto come installare e configurare o rimuovere l'adattatore StorSimple per SharePoint in una server farm di SharePoint." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="StorSimple Adapter for SharePoint | Microsoft Azure" description="Describes how to install and configure or remove the StorSimple Adapter for SharePoint in a SharePoint server farm." services="storsimple" documentationCenter="NA" authors="SharS"